vramework/vramework-website/docs/overview/2-services.md

 }
 ```

-And then we create our services to fill produce those objects.

-This file may look a bit daunting at first, if it helps it's the single place where all your services are tied together and the only file you need for vramework to know how to put things together.
+Then, create the services to populate these objects.
+This file consolidates all services and is the primary configuration file for Vramework.

 ```typescript title="services.ts"
 // This will be explained in a following document